 3. Collateralization by Data Holders.
 To prevent data tampering and as a promise to hold data for a set period of time, TRAC from a data holder’s stake is also locked via smart contract for the length of the data job.
 Failure to provide data on-demand leads to loss of this staked TRAC to the data creator.
 Upon completion of the terms of the job, the data holder earns back their original stake AND the TRAC staked by the data creator.

-Note that data holding nodes are not like a typical crypto “masternode.”
+Note that data holding node is not like a typical crypto “masternode.”
 They actively accept and provide data and are more akin to servers; most (all?) people run them on VPS providers due to the potential to lose TRAC staked (by failing to provide data if there is downtime).
 Some knowledge of a Linux environment is essential.

-4. ODN Data Marketplace and Tokenization of Data.
-The final usecase for TRAC is through a data marketplace that allows data creators to sell their data on the open market.
+5. Knowledge Incentivization.
+The final usecase for TRAC is through a data ecosystem that allows data creators to sell their data on the open market.
 For example, the recently announced EU-sponsored Food Safety Market aims to develop an industrial data platform for food certification in Europe by 2023.
 There are also Data Markets being built for both pharmaceuticals and satellite imagery; this has the potential to unlock valuable proprietary siloed data previously thought unsellable.

 Given the four components of TRAC utility described above, the price of a TRAC token should be well-correlated to the usage of the OriginTrail Decentralized Network.
 TRAC token scarcity (via utility) is subject to a “triple effect” as described in the 2019 OriginTrail Vision Paper: